Swiss job market: cooling down, but labour shortages remain

 Snapshot

 As for how far the normalisation will go, or how long it will last, Kipfer can’t speculate.
-The job market index is simply a “snapshot” of the current situation, he says.
+Addeco’s job market index is simply a “snapshot” of the current state of affairs, he says.

 Michael Siegenthaler from the KOF Swiss Economic Institute at the federal technology institute ETH Zurich agrees that the situation is “somewhere between a cooling and a normalisation”.
 But he doesn’t expect it to become a downturn.
-Seen historically, Siegenthaler says, all labour market indicators are still at relatively high levels.
+By historical comparison, Siegenthaler says, all labour market indicators are still at relatively high levels.
 And while firms are reporting fewer difficulties in recruiting, comparatively many are still reporting difficulties.

 Meanwhile, he adds, the recent “dichotomy” that saw many export-oriented sectors struggle and many service-oriented sectors boom (while struggling to recruit) should level out somewhat in the next quarters.